obfuscatedgenerated/node-wwriff/README.md

 ## Notes

-This project is by no means a complete port of `ww2ogg` and lacks a lot of features, especially support for inline codebooks.
-It was also only tested with audio files from *The Witcher 3: Wild Hunt* and is probably incompatible with most other files.
+This project is by no means a complete port of `ww2ogg` and lacks a lot of features (PRs welcome 😉), especially support for inline codebooks.
+It was also only tested with audio files from *The Witcher 3: Wild Hunt* and is probably incompatible with a lot of other files.

-The code quality is also very low and is in need of refractoring.

-At the time of writing this (Nov 2015) `npm install ogg` will not work, because Nate hasn't updated it in npm.
-The version on github works thought, so just doing `npm install git+https://github.com/TooTallNate/node-ogg.git` and install it directly from there does work.